Browser does not support script.

 All officer cadet training programmes are sponsored by a number of shipping companies and other organisations.
 The sponsorship covers the cost of course tuition fees and provides a salary or training allowance to officer cadets throughout their training.
 See How to Apply for more details.

 Officer cadet training typically lasts for three years and the programmes consist of a number of training phases, alternating between time at the academy and time at sea on board one of the shipping company’s vessels.
-The detailed course programmes are outlined in our officer cadet training scheme brochure, but a brief summary of officer cadet training is as follows:
+The detailed course programmes are outlined in our officer cadet training brochure, but a brief summary of officer cadet training is as follows:

 Training starts at the academy and is designed to give officer cadets the necessary skills and academic underpinning knowledge (UPK) required for professional certification by the MCA and to operate safely at sea.
 Officer cadets must also complete specific safety training courses required by international convention.